AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Data communication problem.

-      - High Overhead: Time-sharing systems have a higher overhead than other operating systems due to the need for scheduling, context switching, and other overheads that come with supporting multiple users.
+      - High Overhead: Time-sharing systems have a higher overhead than other OS due to the need for scheduling, context switching, and other overheads that come with supporting multiple users.

       - Complexity: Time-sharing systems are complex and require advanced software to manage multiple users simultaneously.
 This complexity increases the chance of bugs and errors.